Why Digital Credentials Are Transforming Education, Careers, and Global Trust

 They are more than just PDFs or emails.
 Properly built digital credentials include metadata, verification links, and compatibility with international standards like Open Badge 3.0 or the European Learning Model (ELM).

-Types of Digital Credentials:
+Types of Digital Credentials

-Traditional diplomas reimagined for the web — including recipient name, issuer, issue date, criteria, and links for public verification.
+Digital Certificates Traditional diplomas reimagined for the web — including recipient name, issuer, issue date, criteria, and links for public verification.

-Visual tokens representing specific competencies or experiences.
+Digital Badges Visual tokens representing specific competencies or experiences.
 Ideal for soft skills, extracurricular activities, or bite-sized achievements.

-Compact, stackable certifications focused on one skill or learning unit — perfect for lifelong learners and workforce development.
+Microcredentials Compact, stackable certifications focused on one skill or learning unit — perfect for lifelong learners and workforce development.

 What Makes Digital Credentials Valuable?